-St John Ambulance, the nation’s leading first aid charity has teamed up with Raring2go! to bring you some simple, but life saving, first aid tips – this time: how to place a casualty in the recovery position.
+St John Ambulance, the nation’s leading first aid charity has teamed up with Raring2go! to bring you some simple, but life saving, first aid tips – this time: St John Ambulance – The Recovery Position.

 If a casualty is unconscious, try to get a response by asking questions and gently shaking his shoulders.
 If there is no response, tilt the head back and lift the chin to open his airway.
 If he is breathing normally, place him in the recovery position.
 While waiting for emergency help, keeping the airway of an unconscious casualty open is vital.